stevenmnocent/azure-network-protocols/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_c953682793ce46f69b62ede583aa38b9~mv2.png" height="80%" width="80%" alt="Network Security Groups (NSGs) and Inspecting Network Protocols"/>
 </p>
 <p>
-13. Keep setting the same but change the protocol to ICMP, click Deny for action and set the priority to 299, then click add.
+Step 13: Keep the settings the same, but modify the protocol to ICMP, choose "Deny " for the action, set the priority to 299, and click on "Add."
 </p>

 <p>